-My mom used to tell me that I was always good at learning when to say I’m sorry.
-I tell our kids that I am sorry when I lost my temper.
-Do you know what has happened?
-They have learned by example and are owning up to their own mistakes, as well.
+My mom used to tell me that I was always good at learning when to say I’m sorry, and I tell our kids the same thing.
+I also tell our kids that I am sorry when I lost my temper.
+(Do you know what has happened?
+They have learned by example and are owning up to their own mistakes, as well.)

 26).
 You never compared them to others.

 They are listening.
 They will take it to heart.
 Let them remember that you never compared them.
 If you want to raise your child to be a leader, your child needs to you stop comparing them to other kids.

 27).
 You were “SO MEAN!”